krepko7/Azure-Data-Factory/README.md

 # Azure Data Factory Workshop

 This workshop will help you become familiar with Azure Data Factory.
 You will create pipelines to copy data from a SQL Server and load it into Azure Data Lake.
-Please see the pre-requisites below and then click the above labs directory to begin the labs.
+Please see the pre-requisites below.

+## When you are ready to start the labs click the above labs directory to begin.
 Thanks!

 # Official Documentation
 - [Microsoft Azure Data Factory Documentation site](https://docs.microsoft.com/en-us/azure/data-factory/)